Courtskit/UX-Design-Notes/notes/notes2.md

 Empathy Maps
 - put yourself in shoes of each persona
 - what does user **hear**, **see**, **saying and doing**, **pains or dislikes**, **gains and likes**, **thinks and feels**

+KPI - Key Performance Indicator

+User Flows
+- as few clicks a possible, the easier the better
+- guide users through buttons